 Already multiple new 2016 installations on the way

 MILabs is pleased to announce that multiple molecular imaging institutes have already decided to acquire products from our recently introduced preclinical 4 series.
 One of these institutes, the University of California, San Fransisco has decided to expand the imaging capabilities of its renowned Center for Molecular and Functional Imaging by acquiring the VECTor4CT system, enabling simultaneous PET and SPECT imaging at sub-mm resolutions and fusing the images with X-ray CT at low dose.
 This PET/SPECT/CT platform is uniquely positioned to boost the center’s on-going translational nuclear medicine research, funded by the NIH, by providing new imaging capabilities to unravel biological processes in area of oncology, neuroscience and drug discovery & development.
 Read more here.

 To complement its Adaptive PET and SPECT systems, MILabs’ has introduced a new Adaptive CT system.
 Consistent with its adaptive approach in nuclear imaging, MILabs new U-CT system will adapt to your applications so you don’t have to adapt your research.
 For instance, why invest in multiple systems for speed and resolution, for in vivo and ex vivo applications, or for molecular CT with SPECT, PET and Optical Imaging, if you can start your research with a single U-CT device today and expand your system by adding modalities over time?

 Here are some of the MILabs’ U-CT characteristics:

 Low radiation dose for longitudinal in vivo studies

 Fast scanning for dynamic contrast-enhanced and cardiac- and respiratory-gated CT

-- High resolution for in vivo and ex vivo bone studies
+High resolution for in vivo and ex vivo bone studies

-- Field-upgradable for Molecular CT imaging with SPECT, PET and Optical Imaging
+Field-upgradable for Molecular CT imaging with SPECT, PET and Optical Imaging

 “All-in-one”: The only micro-CT system for all your preclinical needs